Wren00/create-an-orc/README.md

 <br />
 **Must have**
 <br/>
 - A pixel art image of the randomised character.
-This has been created through:
+This has been created through: <br />
-1. A shadow base
+1. A shadow base <br />
-2. A face with skin colour
+2. A face with skin colour <br />
-3. Upper torso clothes
+3. Upper torso clothes <br />
-4. Lower torso clothes
+4. Lower torso clothes <br />
-These individual images are layered together on the screen and will appear in the same place on page refresh.
+These individual images are layered together on the screen and will appear in the same place on page refresh. <br />
-- A randomised name which has been built out of syllables provided in a JSON file.
+- A randomised name which has been built out of syllables provided in a JSON file. <br />
 - A randomised description created via prompts to Open AI.
 The prompts should have randomised values each time it is sent through to the AI.
-The AI generates the description which will be sent back and displayed.
+The AI generates the description which will be sent back and displayed. <br />
 - Some randomised stats
 <br />
 <br />
 **Should have**
 <br />
-- User accounts where a user can save instances of characters that they wish to keep record of.
+- User accounts where a user can save instances of characters that they wish to keep record of. <br />
-- Rate limiting to prevent an overload of AI requests.
+- Rate limiting to prevent an overload of AI requests. <br />
-- The website should be viewable and usable on different screen sizes.
+- The website should be viewable and usable on different screen sizes. <br />
 <br />
 <br />
 **Could have**
 <br />
-- Eventually expand to other kinds of fantasy characters, like elves, dwarves etc. Each new type of potential character will need to be added as separate updates.
+- Eventually expand to other kinds of fantasy characters, like elves, dwarves etc. Each new type of potential character will need to be added as separate updates. <br />
-- Users can share their favourite creations with other users.
+- Users can share their favourite creations with other users. <br />
 <br />
 <br />
 **Won't have**
 <br />
-- A full gameified character sheet for ttrpg players as this would be too complex.
+- A full gameified character sheet for ttrpg players as this would be too complex. <br />
-- A massively expanded description of the character as this is just meant to be a simple prompt to inspire user creativity.
+- A massively expanded description of the character as this is just meant to be a simple prompt to inspire user creativity. <br />
 <br />
 <br />
 **Terms**